akelly1954/Samples/README.md

 found *...Samples/source/Video/src/main_programs/*
 (used to be *main_v4l2_raw_capture*)

-The sources for this project are being restructured at this time.
-But it already works (you can take a video on your camera, stream it to a file, convert it to an mp4 file (or any other format) and then play it on your favorite video viewer (vlc?).
+This is an infrastructure that pumps out video frames from the hardware (USB camera in my case) and then "gets rid" of these frames (by passing them on) to software that deals with each frame - either piping it to a linux process (ffmpeg, vlc, etc), and/or saving each frame in a file, and/or analyzing/modifying each frame, and/or displaying them.

-This is an infrastructure that pumps out video frames from the hardware (USB camera in my case) and then gets rid of these frames (by passing them on) to software that deals with each frame - either saving them in a file, analyzing/modifying each frame, and/or displaying them.
+In other words, you can take a video on your camera, stream it to a file or a linux process, convert it to an mp4 file (or any other format) and then play it on your favorite video viewer (vlc?).

 Thanks to the online video community which speaks a different language and uses tools and designs that are a step or three beyond what I know, I'm using a C++ object at the heart of the video frame "pump" that originated from a C program which is published by kernel.org as part of the Linux kernel device driver documentation.
 That code, now morphed into a C++ object interfaces betwen the V4L ("Video For Linux" - V4L2 in this case) interface to the hardware, and upper levels of the software (C++ objects, Qt, etc).
 This is part of software which is provided freely with the V4L2 API.

      The actual C++ object used is based on the *v4l/capture.c* sample program copied